robertbenson/docker_openai_custom_weather_demo/README.md

 whats the weather like in singapore, % chance of ran , in Japanese and imperial units
 ```
 #### response

-##### 1st response
-The prompt asked for the weather to be in Japanese, which it did, however the UV index protection advice was in English.

 ```console
 ### 天気予報 🌤️